kingOf0/kingOf0/README.md

 # Hi ^^ its kingOf0!              <p align="right"> ![Profile views](https://gpvc.arturio.dev/kingOf0)              </p>
 <img align="right" src="https://github-readme-stats.vercel.app/api?username=kingOf0&show_icons=true&theme=radical">
-I am a developer who is always upset.
-Also, I'm always hungry.
-Sometimes hungry for learning new things, for math or just for food (Döner will be overpreferred).
-But even though I'm always sad, sometimes I can feel happy, especially when the person I love and care about is next to me.
+I am a developer who is always upset and hungry.
+Im hungry to learning new things, solving math or to eating food (Döner will be overpreferred).
+But even though I'm always sad, sometimes I can be happy, especially when the person I love and care about is next to me.
 </img>

 ## 📫 How to reach me?